iamwyza/SpeedRunMapRouter/readme.md

 (Alpha) Speedrunning Map Path Tool
 =

 **Warning: This is a super early version of the tool.
-It's going to break, it's going to have bugs.**
+It's going to break, it's going to have bugs.
+A huge number of things flat out don't work yet or work in a terrible way.**

 **Note: The current use case is targeted at the Hollow Knight Community, but there is no reason this can't eventually be used for any game that has a 2D map.**